Devronium/ConceptApplicationServer/README.md

 ## The webserver

-A full HTTP2 asynchronous webserver, written in Concept with an websocket application model.
+A full HTTP2 asynchronous webserver, written in Concept with a websocket application model.

 ## The framework